NikV2/ResourceWorld/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: "[Suggestion]"
-labels: ''
+labels: Feature Request
 assignees: NikV2

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
+**Why and How is this feature going to benefit this Project?**
 Ex.
-I'm always frustrated when [...]
+I believe this feature would Benefit this Project because it's very helpful.

-**Describe the solution you'd like**
+**Describe feature you'd like to be added**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+A clear description of the feature you're thinking of.

-**Additional context**
+**Additional Information**
 Add any other context or screenshots about the feature request here.